 How well is it made?

 Even though the housing including the elbow for the hose is made of plastic it is very durable and solid.

 No, the pump will keep operating until it is unplugged.
 It is a very robust pump people have reportedly let it run dry without damaging it.
 However, it is highly recommended to unplug it as soon as it starts to suck air i.e. at 2-3 inches water left.

-If you need a pool cover pump that removes water when needed have a look at our review of the Best Pool Cover Pumps including automatic ones.
+If you need a pool cover pump that removes water you definitely should check out my review of the best pool cover pumps including automatic models.